 We left the bear/bison scene and headed back west.
 It was snowing/raining and the cloud cover made the light conditions not optimal for additional pictures so we decided to head home to rest.

 Remember that carcass we saw the wolf at?
-Well it was too close to the road so the rangers moved it.
-So Monday morning we got up even earlier (4 am) to head back to Lamar.
-Where there is a carcass there are animals.
+Well, it was too close to the road so the rangers moved it.
+So the next morning we got up even earlier (4 am) to head back to Lamar.
+Where there is a carcass, there are animals.

 [WARNING: a few gory photos coming, scroll by fast if you don't want to see them!]

-We landed in the valley about 5:45 (we saw a black bear on the way but since it was pre-sunrise we could get a photo) and there were already about 50 photographers set-up.
+We landed in the valley at about 5:45 (we saw a black bear on the way but since it was pre-sunrise we couldn't get a photo) where 50 photographers were already set-up.
 So much for the early bird getting the worm.
 The scene was madness.
-So I dropped the hubby off, found a spot to park and watched via binoculars, getting out every once and awhile to take a look.
+So I dropped the hubby off, found a spot to park, and watched via binoculars, getting out every once and while to take a look.

 But for Mr. Misadventures it was worth the craziness as he got this: